ydb-platform/ydb/ydb/docs/en/core/security/audit-log.md

 Adding `audit_config` section to the [cluster configuration](../deploy/configuration/config.md) is enough to enable audit logging.

-Additional requirements for enabling logging of individual activities are described in the relevant sections.
+Additional requirements for enabling logging of individual activities are described in the relevant sections: [Client connections](./audit-log-conn.md#how-to-enable), [Schema operations](./audit-log-scheme.md#how-to-enable), [DML operations](./audit-log-dml.md#how-to-enable).

 Example configuration for writing audit log to the file `/var/log/ydb-audit.log` in `TXT` format: